Last Updated: 9/15/23 | September 15th, 2023

 I’m in my 40s, single, and I travel solo.
 These are things that probably won’t change anytime soon (though my mother keeps asking me when that second one will).

 As such, most of the travel tips on this website tend to be focused on what I, a single traveler, learn about traveling better, cheaper, and longer.

 But that doesn’t mean my advice is only for solo travelers.

-My belief is that budget travel tips are universal because when we all touch down in London town, we all deal with the same costs.
-We may end up staying in different places and eating in different restaurants, but the methods we use for saving money will generally be universal.
+My belief is that budget travel tips are universal because when we all touch down in, say, London, we all deal with the same costs.
+We may end up staying in different places and eating in different restaurants, but the methods we use for saving money will generally be the same.

 A common question I get asked is if my advice will work for families or older travelers.
 (It’s also brought up in my reader surveys: “Matt, I wish you would write more for those with families or older travelers.”)

 There’s a common perception that family and senior travel is an inherently different form of travel that requires special considerations.
 I know not everyone thinks that way, but I often feel that the question, “Can you write tips that apply to family/senior travel?” implies that distinction.